 Accidents, acetate and an amazing book – The acetate pages, and the inherent drama of the before and after scenarios make this a book that readers can’t help but interact physically (as well as emotionally) with.
-It reminded me of the brilliant Press Here by Hervé Tullet – both take a very simple premise but truly engage their readers, drawing them into a magic world, where the child (or adult) has the power to change things quite literally with their own hands.
-Like Dahl’s Matilda, we can make the cup spill and what an exciting sense of empowerment that gives us.
+It reminded me of the brilliant ‘Press Here’ by Hervé Tullet – both take a very simple premise but truly engage their readers, drawing them into a magic world, where the child (or adult) has the power to change things quite literally with their own hands.

 There’s magic in the concept, and skill in the execution; subtle details go unnoticed until the acetate page turns and then you see the clues that were always there to make the pictures work so well.
 As with a good conjurer’s trick, each reveal is satisfying and impressive.
-Kids may not be able to articulate this, but you will definitely hear them laughing and giggling, and asking for this book to be read again and again.

 Highly Commended: Novelty Picture Book of the Year, Junior Design Awards, Junior Magazine, UK